 Just as a large objective in SEO and link building is to have other websites link to your practice’s site, linking from your own site to others has multiple benefits.
 Linking to external websites and resources should be a best practice in order to provide your visitors and prospective clients with valuable and credible information on other domains.

 Your site can’t (nor shouldn’t) cover every topic or definition.
 Many times it’s preferable to cite sources.
 External linking demonstrates to search engines that you’re willing to link to high-quality, authoritative resources for your visitors’ benefit, which could give your own site an edge in terms of credibility from the search engines’ perspectives.

 Office Location Impacts SEO Rankings

-Just as they say in real estate “location, location, location [is everything]”.
+Just as they say in real estate “location, location, location ”.
 This is becoming increasingly the case within SEO – both for local and organic results.
 If you plan on running an SEO campaign to target a capital or large city, then it’s highly recommended that your law firm is situated – at least with a satellite or by-appointment-only office – in that city.